 ACTION: RAN2 kindly asks RAN4 to answer the questions below.

 Question1: Can the existing gap cycle and duration value cover the above scenarios?

+Question2: If the answer of Question1 is not, could RAN4 provide the gap cycle and duration value for the above scenarios?

+For scenario 1, could RAN4 provide the range of values for gap cycle and durations needed to meet the idle mode RRM requirements in network B.

+For scenario 2, could RAN4 provide feedback on the range of values for gap (e.g., gap cycle and duration) required to complete the necessary system information reading in Network B.

+What would be feasible range of values for gap (e.g., gap cycle and duration) that can keep UE in connected mode in Network A.

-Question2: What are the impacts of multiple activated MUSIM gaps (At most two periodic gaps and a single aperiodic gap) from RAN4 perspective?
+Question3: What are the impacts of multiple activated MUSIM gaps (At most two periodic gaps and a single aperiodic gap) from RAN4 perspective?